maggiemelo/mozsprint-repo-template/README.md

 Participation Guidelines

-I'll snag this simple rule from a Google Developers Group summit I just came back from...
+Check out the Code of Conduct provided by Mozilla.
+I'll also snag this simple rule from a Google Developers Group summit I just came back from...
 "Be Excellent to One Another."
 If any issues arise, feel free to e-mail me: marijel.melo@gmail.com

 MozSprint